pub struct PyReadonlyArray<'py, T, D>{ /* private fields */ }Expand description

 py_counter.get().value.fetch_add(1, Ordering::Relaxed);

-Sourcepub fn as_super(&self) -> &Bound<'py, <T as PyClassImpl>::BaseType>
+});Sourcepub fn as_super(&self) -> &Bound<'py, <T as PyClassImpl>::BaseType>

 pub fn as_super(&self) -> &Bound<'py, <T as PyClassImpl>::BaseType>

-to its base type by reference.
+Upcast this Bound<PyClass> to its base type by reference.

-If this type defined an explicit base class in its pyclass
+If this type defined an explicit base class in its pyclass declaration

-), the returned type will be
+(e.g. #[pyclass(extends = BaseType)]), the returned type will be

-.
+&Bound<BaseType>.
 If an explicit base class was not declared, the

-return value will be &Bound<PyAny>
+return value will be &Bound<PyAny> (making this method equivalent

-to as_any
+to as_any).

 This method is particularly useful for calling methods defined in an

-extension trait that has been implemented for Bound<BaseType>
+extension trait that has been implemented for Bound<BaseType>.

-method to upcast by value, and the
+See also the into_super method to upcast by value, and the

-methods for upcasting a pyclass
+PyRef::as_super/PyRefMut::as_super methods for upcasting a pyclass

-that has already been borrow
+that has already been borrowed.

-§Example: Calling a method defined on the Bound
+§Example: Calling a method defined on the Bound base type

 use pyo3::prelude::*;